 |Legend||600,000||$25,000||$250 Rewards Credits at Live Events|

 You can also use FDPs to enter any cash contest, instead of using money.
 The cash-FDP conversion rate can be seen when you enter a contest (approximately 5 per $1 in buy-in) and you will be given an option to use FDPs, if you have enough.
 FanDuel Points are worth approximately $0.0004 per points when using the points for real money contests.

 FanDuel also occasionally runs seasonal promos.
 For instance, occasionally the site will offer ways to qualify for live fantasy events.

-If you want to play in the biggest fantasy contests around each week, you need to play at FanDuel.
+If you want to play in the biggest fantasy contests each week, you need to give FanDuel a try.
 Between the interface and the sheer variety and number of contests available, FanDuel (with DraftKings) is simply hard to beat.
 If you’re looking for more value out of an initial deposit, you might want to try a smaller site.
-But in the long run, FanDuel is one of the best sites around.
+But in the long run, you will find FanDuel to be one of the best sites around.